Home » News » How to Read the Japanese Candles

 How to Read the Japanese Candles

-Just like a bar chart, a daily candlestick shows the market’s open, high, low, and close prices for the day.
+Like a bar chart, a daily candlestick shows the market’s open, high, low, and close prices for the day.
 The candlestick has a wide part, which is called the “real body.”
 This real body represents the price range between the open and close of that day’s trading.
 In the first part, we are going to cover how to read Japanese Candles, a particularly single-candle

 Single candle